Did Sgr cause the vertical waves in the solar neighbourhood?: Conclusion

 Having developed and thoroughly tested the fast one-dimensional model for the perturbation from a satellite and having set up realistic models of the Milky Way's disc populations and gravitational potential, we turn to the main question asked in the title of this paper: Did Sgr cause the vertical waves in the solar neighbourhood?
 To answer this, we looked at ten representative orbits of Sgr for each combination of the five Sgr mass models and three Milky Way models.
 We chose these by binning the orbits by the speed at which they went through the mid-plane of the disc, and then taking the median orbit from each of the ten bins---these median orbits span the range of Sgr orbit properties relevant for calculating the vertical perturbation.
 For each orbit, with each Sgr mass model and each Milky Way model, we calculated the perturbation to the vertical disc and compared it to the observed asymmetry and mean vertical velocity observed in \emph{Gaia} DR2.
 We found that none of the models even remotely matched the data in the asymmetry or in the mean vertical velocity.
-The few that were similar in shape and amplitude were still off by a factor of $\approx 2$ in the period.
+The few that were similar in shape and amplitude were still off by a factor of $\approx 2$ in the perturbation wavelength.
 This is the same as the findings of \citet{Laporte2019} in their N-body simulation.
 From the asymmetries predicted by our model, we also suggest that the mass of Sgr on its most recent pericentre passage must have been below $10^{10}\,\mathrm{M_\odot}$.
-Finally, we looked at how we could change the properties of the disc to match the \emph{Gaia} DR2 observations and found that when we changed the mass of the disc by 35\% we were able to match some features of the asymmetry and mean vertical velocity, but no one model was able to match both.
+Finally, we looked at how we could modify the model to try and better match the observations.
+We started by considering the effect of the LMC on Sgr's orbit and found that it consistently makes Sgr pass through the disc earlier, resulting in a shorter asymmetry wavelength.
+We next considered how we could change the properties of the disc to match the \emph{Gaia} DR2 observations by looking at a range of disc masses and found that when we changed the mass of the disc by 25\% we were able to match the first feature of the asymmetry but not the mean vertical velocity and a shift of 19\% made the mean vertical velocity match, but left the asymmetry in great disagreement with observations.
+No one model was able to match both.
 Which means that even with these extreme measures, we could not make the perturbation due to Sgr match the observed asymmetry and mean vertical velocity of the disc.